gradle/gradle/subprojects/docs/src/docs/release/notes.md

 TODO - more detail.

-### ANTLR plugin supports ANTLR version 3.X and 4.X
+### Changes to ANTLR plugin supports ANTLR version 3.X and 4.X

 Additionally to the existing 2.X support, the [ANTLR Plugin](userguide/antlrPlugin.html) now supports ANTLR version 3 and 4.
 To use ANTLR version 3 or 4 in a build, an according antlr dependency must be declared explicitly: